NaniSkinner/AI_FinancialTutor/Docs/TecTasks.md

 - Testing infrastructure with 100+ tests
 - Complete documentation
 - **Article & Calculator Navigation** (Nov 6, 2025) - Fixed "Read Full Article" links with dynamic article pages at `/learn/[slug]` and calculator URL parameters
+- **Emoji Replacement** (Nov 6, 2025) - Replaced all emojis throughout the application with Lucide React icons for consistency and accessibility
+- **Notifications Page** (Nov 6, 2025) - Created `/notifications` page with notification management, filtering, and mark-as-read functionality

 ### ⚠️ Pending for Production: